diegotham/Neobazaar/README.md

 ### Duties of this module

 - provide database mapping using Doctrine 2
-- provide services with 'static' data (cities, categories etc.)
+- provide Web Services with 'static' data (cities, categories etc.)
 - provide a main application service capable to return EntityManager and Entity Repositories.

 ### Install with Composer